-This summer Chelsea will join the roster at the New York summer festival Teatro Nuovo (formerly Bel Canto at Caramoor), led by Will Crutchfield.
-Next she will join the roster at Nashville Opera as a Mary Ragland Young Artist for their 2019 season, where she will make her role debut as Nicklausse in Offenbach’s The Tales of Hoffman.
-Last fall Chelsea joined the recently expanded Chrisman Studio Artist program at Opera Santa Barbara for the 2017-2018 season.
-In residence from October 2017-May 2018, she performed Javotte in Massenet's Manon, Rosina (cover) in Rossini's Il barbiere di Siviglia, Dinah in Bernstein's Trouble in Tahiti, The Announcer in Moore’s Gallantry, as well as various concerts.
+Chelsea will join the roster at Nashville Opera as a Mary Ragland Young Artist for their 2019 season, where she will make her role debut as Nicklausse and Antonia's Mother in Offenbach’s The Tales of Hoffman.
+Last fall, Chelsea joined the recently expanded Chrisman Studio Artist program at Opera Santa Barbara for the 2017-2018 season.
+In residence from October 2017-May 2018, she performed Javotte in Massenet's Manon, Rosina (cover) in Rossini's Il barbiere di Siviglia, Dinah in Bernstein's Trouble in Tahiti, The Announcer in Moore’s Gallantry, as well as various concerts and outreach performances.

 In the 2015-2017 seasons Chelsea performed with the Univeristy of Cincinnati College-Conservatory of Music (CCM), Cincinnati Opera, and Cincinnati Symphony Orchestra while completing a post graduate degree.
 With CCM she performed Dorothée in Massenet's Cendrillon, Firdaus Noman in a premier workshop of Perla's Shalimar the Clown (a co-production with Cincinnati Opera), and the Page of Herodias in Strauss' Salome.
 She presented two recitals focused on the great mezzo-soprano song cycles of Debussy, Montsalvatge, Britten, Grieg, and Dvorak.
 During her time in Cincinnati, Chelsea was a member of Cincinnati Opera’s ensemble for their 2016 and 2017 seasons.
 She also performed consistently with sacred groups, singing solos in the Rossini Stabat Mater, the Mozart Vespers, and the Bach Cantata BWV 22.